meezwhite/p5.grain/README.md

   * [SVG URL-encoded](./examples/svg-url-encoded) (texture animation supported)
 * Shader (soon)

-Here are a few examples of a basic implementation for each respective technique. *Note that these examples are non-deterministic.*
+Here are a few examples of a basic implementation for each respective technique. *Note: the examples below are non-deterministic.*

 ### Pixel manipulation